Identifying and Reducing Climate Risks to Water Resources in an Eastern Virginia Water Utility

 Saltwater Contamination: Monitoring and Capital Improvements

 In addition to its normal operations, Waterworks is also preparing for climate change impacts.
-For example, in response to climate change and potential salinity increases in its intake river, Waterworks is in the process of rebuilding Walker Dam, the saltwater intrusion prevention dam on the Chickahominy River.
+For example, in response to projected salinity increases in its intake river (i.e. potential increase in the number of high salinity days from two to over 100 per year), Waterworks rebuilt Walker’s Dam, the saltwater intrusion prevention dam on the Chickahominy River.
 As a hedge against increased sea levels and larger storm surges and tidal fluctuations, the dam now includes designs for flash fjords, structures that are temporarily raised to increase dam height and prevent saltwater intrusion into the upstream intake site.
 Waterworks is also rebuilding and refurbishing its other dam structures; although much of this work was mandated due to aged dams and elevated flood risk due to changes in population size and location, Waterworks has capitalized on these mandated updates by choosing to incorporate climate resiliency into refurbishment designs.
 For example, its refurbished dams are now designed to better withstand 100-year storm events and storms of greater intensity and duration.
 In addition to operational and structural resiliency, Waterworks also promotes resilient water management through its water conservation and watershed health programs.

 Water Conservation and Public Outreach